4 Powerful Ways to Eliminate Click Fraud in Your Account

 - Turn to Facebook/Twitter Ads: The great thing about utilizing these platforms is that your ads will ONLY show on these platforms (!)—meaning there are no third-party publishers involved in the process.
 This cuts out a significant source of click fraud.
 OK, so but what about malicious competitors’ clicks?
 Actually, this version of click fraud is also less prevalent on paid social networks because their advanced targeting options are so specific.
 Since ad placement is based on a keyword search, it’s much more difficult for competitors to find your ads.

-- Set up IP Exclusions in AdWords: If you’ve done your due diligence and identified the IP address associated with fraudulent clicks, you can block your ad from being served to that IP in the future.
+- Set up IP Exclusions in Google Ads (formerly known as AdWords): If you’ve done your due diligence and identified the IP address associated with fraudulent clicks, you can block your ad from being served to that IP in the future.
 To set up an exclusion, all you need to do is head to the Settings tab and scroll down to the IP Exclusions setting.
 From there, you just need to plug in the offending addresses and you’ll be good to go!

 - Run GDN Remarketing Campaigns: If you’re concerned about publisher-based click fraud, this is the way to go.
 It is easily avoided with remarketing because ads are only displayed to those who have visited and displayed interest in the advertiser’s website.
 There’s no risk of publishers clicking on the ads, because they can’t see them!